Etching and drypoint

 Sheet: 31.5 x 22.6 cm (12 3/8 x 8 7/8 in.); Platemark: 23 x 14.5 cm (9 1/16 x 5 11/16 in.)

 Catalogue raisonné: Reed and Shapiro 8

-In the 1850s Degas frequently used himself as a model, but he made only one printed self-portrait, of which few impressions exist.
+In the 1850s Degas frequently used himself as a model, but he made only one printed self-portrait.
 Through successive stages of biting the plate and layers of crosshatching, Degas gradually built areas of dark tone.
 In this impression, Degas added etched lines on the face, hat, and coat and carefully wiped his copper plate to create atmospheric effects.
 His clearly drawn eyes directly engage the viewer, resulting in a psychologically powerful and intense portrait of the young artist at age 23.
 This impression was dedicated to his friend, the painter and sculptor Paul Albert Bartholomé.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email email@example.com.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 Is something not working on this page?
 Please email firstname.lastname@example.org.

 Request a digital file from Image Services that is not available through CC0, a detail image, or any image with a color bar.
 If you have questions about requesting an image, please email email@example.com.